Areas of Expertise:

 Locations: Main Campus

-My research focuses on improving the outcomes of children with cancer, particularly AML.
-I am currently leading a genome-wide genotyping effort to discover genetic variations that change the risks of relapse, life-threatening infections, and heart complications in children treated for AML.
-I am also leading several efforts to use administrative data sets to improve the care of children with AML, particularly focusing on antibiotic and intensive care use.
+Dr. Richard Aplenc is an Associate Professor of Pediatrics in the Department of Pediatrics and a core faculty member of the Center for Pediatric Clinical Effectiveness at CHOP.
+Dr. Aplenc’s research focuses on improving the outcomes of children with cancer, particularly acute myeloid leukemia (AML.)
+His work involves the treatment of AML in children and the use of genetic data to predict treatment response to therapeutic interventions.
+Dr. Aplenc has NIH funded research efforts in pediatric AML focused on determining the genetic predictors of treatment response (specifically relapse and infection risk) and using administrative/billing data to augment NCI funded cooperative oncology group clinical trials.
+He is currently leading a genome-wide genotyping effort to discover genetic variations that change the risks of relapse, life-threatening infections, and heart complications in children treated for AML.
+He also leads several efforts to use administrative data sets to improve the care of children with AML, particularly focusing on antibiotic and intensive care use.

-In addition to this work, I also lead Phase I trials I for children whose cancers have not responded to standard therapy.
+Dr. Aplenc leads a large, Phase III trial for children with acute myeloid leukemia in the Children’s Oncology Group and serves as the Vice-Chair of the COG AML Committee.
+In addition to this work, Dr. Aplenc also leads Phase I trials for children whose cancers have not responded to standard therapy.
 These trials include gemtuzumab, dasatinib and obatoclax.
-I am also the Primary Investigator at The Children’s Hospital of Philadelphia for multiple Phase I trials that are offered through the Children’s Oncology Group.
-I also help lead the Hematologic Malignancies Program and Experimental Therapeutics Program here at the Children’s Hospital of Philadelphia.
+He is the Primary Investigator at Children’s Hospital of Philadelphia for multiple Phase I trials that are offered through the Children’s Oncology Group and he helps lead the Hematologic Malignancies Program and Experimental Therapeutics Program here at CHOP.

-Children's Hospital has a long tradition that embraces the total care of patients and their families.
+The Children's Hospital of Philadelphia has a long tradition of embracing the total care of patients and their families.
 Every child receiving complex cancer therapy needs the expertise of more than one provider.
-That's why I work with our other Children's Hospital physicians, nurses and social workers to provide a team approach to total care.
-This kind of collaboration with the family and patient helps our team provide the best, most modern and sophisticated care -- not only nationally, but in the world.
+That is why Dr. Aplenc works with other CHOP physicians, nurses and social workers to provide a team approach to total care.
+This kind of collaboration with the family and patient helps provide the best, most modern and sophisticated care — not only nationally, but in the world.

 University of Virginia School of Medicine (MD)